-Dimitrios Angelis, age 50, has served as a Class I member of our Board since March 28, 2018.
+Dimitrios Angelis, age 51, has served as a Class I member of our Board since March 28, 2018.
 Mr. Angelis is a practicing corporate attorney and founded Pharma Tech Law in January 2019, having previously held several general counsel positions.
 Mr. Angelis is also co-founder and chairman of Sparta Biopharma Inc., a private medical device company, and Gendeep, Inc., a private technology company.
 In addition, Mr. Angelis currently sits on several private boards and advises technology and life science companies on a wide range of matters.
-Mr. Angelis was on the Board of Directors of OTI Inc. (NASDAQ: OTIV) from December 2012 to August 2015, including having served as Chairman of the Board and CEO of OTI America, Inc. Prior to his business leadership role at On Track Innovations, he served as General Counsel and Corporate Secretary at Wockhardt, Inc. from October 2012 to December 2013, Senior Counsel at Dr. Reddy's Laboratories, Inc. (NYSE: RDY) from October 2008 to October 2012, where he won the chairman's award for individual excellence.
-Mr. Angelis was corporate Legal Officer at Osteotech, Inc. (NYSE: OSTE) from February to October 2008.
+Mr. Angelis was on the Board of Directors of Digigrad Corporation (NASDAQ: DRAD) from August 2015 to August 2020 and OTI Inc. (NASDAQ: OTIV) from December 2012 to August 2015, including having served as Chairman of the Board and CEO of OTI America, Inc. Prior to his business leadership role at On Track Innovations, he served as General Counsel and Corporate Secretary at Wockhardt, Inc. from October 2012 to December 2013, Senior Counsel at Dr. Reddy's Laboratories, Inc. (NYSE: RDY) from October 2008 to October 2012, where he won the chairman's award for individual excellence.
+Mr. Angelis also served as Chief Legal Officer at Osteotech, Inc. (NYSE: OSTE) from February to October 2008.
 Mr. Angelis was corporate counsel at Actavis Inc. from August 2004 to November 2007.
 He began his career at Mayer, Brown, LLP.
-Mr. Angelis currently serves as a director of Digirad Corporation (NASDAQ: DRAD) and AmeriHoldings (NASDAQ: AMRH).
+Mr. Angelis currently serves as a director of AmeriHoldings (NASDAQ: AMRH).
 He holds a Bachelor of Arts degree from Boston College, a Master of Arts from California State University, and a Juris Doctorate from New York University School of Law.

-Director Qualifications: We believe Mr. Angelis' qualifications to serve on the Board include his 19 years of legal and corporate governance experience, including his background and experience as an executive, entrepreneur, and board member of several public companies.
+Director Qualifications: We believe Mr. Angelis' qualifications to serve on the Board include his 20 years of legal and corporate governance experience, including his background and experience as an executive, entrepreneur, and board member of several public companies.

-Information about our other Executive Officers
+Information about our other Executive Officer